Gitesh08/codetip-generator/README.md

 ## 💡 Today's Tip

-- **Pro Tip:**  Before you spend hours wrestling a bug,  *Google it first*.
-Seriously.
-You're not the first person to face that particular digital dragon.
-Save yourself the frustration (and maybe some hair) – someone's already slain it and documented the victory.
-Plus, you might learn a cool new trick!
+- **Comment your code like you're explaining it to your future, slightly less intelligent self (who inexplicably forgot everything).**  Your future self will thank you (and maybe even buy you a coffee...virtually, of course).

 ---

-### 📅 Last Updated: 2024-11-18 14:23
+### 📅 Last Updated: 2024-11-18 15:25

 Keep coding, keep improving, and don't forget to laugh along the way!
 Want to contribute or suggest tips?
 Open an issue or pull request!